-The Tactical Ground Reporting System combined a database of information about the war along with maps, which allowed junior officers to study the terrain in light of past incidents and share information about conditions on the ground.
+The Tactical Ground Reporting System (TIGR) combined a database of information about the war along with maps, which allowed junior officers to study the terrain in light of past incidents and share information about conditions on the ground.
 Troops were shown a prototype by DARPA in late 2006, and the current version was introduced in 2007.
 During this period, unmanned aerial vehicles (UAVs) were under constant development and used for both reconnaissance and attack.
 However, not all developments were new, as the need for convoy defense saw a renewed interest in similar types of gun trucks used for convoy escort during the Vietnam War.

-As the Army reduced its commitments in Iraq and Afghanistan, TRADOC again faced challenges similar to those when it was established in 1973.
+As the Army reduced its commitments in Iraq and Afghanistan, TRA-DOC again faced challenges similar to those when it was established in 1973.
 After a long period of COIN warfare, TRADOC faced an uncertain future in preparing the Army for conflict in the years ahead.
-In that regard, the full array of weapons and equipment for Army 2020 were yet to be finally developed.
+In that regard, the full array of weapons and equipment for Army 2020 were not developed as planned.
+Additionally, the responsibility for future materiel solutions shifted to AFC.
+In 2018, TRADOC Capability Managers (TCMs) became Army Capabilities Managers (ACMs), and fell under the operational control (OPCON) of AFC since November 2020.
+In October 2021, AFC also assumed Administrative Control (ADCON) of the ACMs.32

+Chapter Four

-Chapter 4 Concepts and Doctrine
+Concepts and Doctrine